 The three-year project (2015-2018) with One Manchester Housing Provider has enabled residents to experience the benefits of arts and culture, to enhance their daily living and improve well being and life prospects.

-Activities in the four blocks has included workshops with professional theatre and visual artists and trips to cultural venues including the Royal Exchange Theatre, Whitworth Art Gallery and HOME.
+Activities in the four blocks have included workshops with professional theatre and visual artists and trips to cultural venues including the Royal Exchange Theatre, Whitworth Art Gallery and HOME.

-As we enter our final year we are now working with the participants to produce a piece of high quality impactful theatre.
-Motivated by the Grenfell Tower disaster and the discussions that have been exposed by the tragedy, the piece is enabling the group to voice their fears, wants, needs, and challenges they face individually and collectively.
+As we entered our final year, we worked with the participants to produce a piece of high quality impactful theatre.
+Motivated by the Grenfell Tower disaster and the discussions that have been exposed by the tragedy, the piece enabled the group to voice their fears, wants, needs, and challenges they face individually and collectively.

-The project sets out to explore the lived experience of Tower Block Tenants and current attitudes towards people who live in social housing, the prejudices and the stigma that exists and the voices of those housed there.
+The project set out to explore the lived experience of Tower Block Tenants and current attitudes towards people who live in social housing, the prejudices and the stigma that exists and the voices of those housed there.
 The culmination of this project is CAN YOU HEAR ME FROM UP HERE.
 See our news item and our round-up of comments.

-On Top of the World are winners of the Manchester Be Proud Awards 2017 for Creativity in the Community
+On Top of the World are also winners of the Manchester Be Proud Awards 2017 for Creativity in the Community.

 “I was initially sceptical about the project...art in tower blocks?
 How wrong could I have been!!
 It has awakened something in me I would never have believed I could do.
 The first time I performed my poetry to an audience it felt like flying.
 To see others in the group perform and share their talents blew me away.
 How little do we know our amazing neighbours!?